scriptnull/waymond/README.md

 waymond is
 - An open-source autoscaler.
-- Aims to provide autoscaling for wide variety of infrastructure.
+- Aims to provide autoscaling for a wide variety of infrastructure.
 - Modular and extensible.
 - Built with Go.